grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 ### Procedure Installation Microphone

-1.  **Install Microphone Mesh PSA (Re-use only**) – This step is required only if you are re-using the microphone boards.
-If you are using a new set of microphones boards, move to step 2.
+1.  **Install Microphone Mesh PSA (Re-use only**) – This step is required only if you're re-using the microphone boards.
+If you're using a new set of microphones boards, move to step 2.

     1. Remove the clear release paper from the microphone mesh PSAs and